 (Framingham) Drinking decaf considerably increased heart failure risk.

 (Cardiovascular Health) Drinking decaf had no impact on heart failure risk.

-A senior author in this study, Dr. David Kao expressed in a news release his surprise at the association between heart failure risk reduction and caffeine.
+A senior author in this study, Dr. David Kao, expressed in a news release his surprise at the association between heart failure risk reduction and caffeine.
 The general public has always considered coffee to be bad for the heart because of its caffeine content.
 People usually expect to experience palpitations and high blood pressure if they don’t watch their coffee intake.
 However, this study obviously negates these age-old assumptions about coffee drinking.

-Dr. Kao, who is an assistant professor of cardiology and the medical director at the University of Colorado School of Medicine - Aurora’s Colorado Center for Personalized Medicine, did qualify their findings, stating that there isn’t enough clear evidence yet to strongly and certainly recommend increasing coffee intake for the purpose of decreasing risk of heart disease, not in the same way that it can be done with quitting smoking, exercising, and losing weight.
+Dr. Kao, who is an assistant professor of cardiology and the medical director at the University of Colorado School of Medicine in Aurora’s Colorado Center for Personalized Medicine, did qualify their findings, stating that there isn’t enough clear evidence yet to strongly and certainly recommend increasing coffee intake for the purpose of decreasing the risk of heart disease, not in the same way that it can be done with quitting smoking, exercising, and losing weight.

 According to the current federal dietary guidelines, three to five eight-ounce cups of black coffee daily can be part of a healthy diet.
 Meanwhile, those coffee-based beverages like the macchiatos and lattes favored by many, especially those with a sweet tooth, are typically high in sugar, fat, and calories, which have their own impact on heart health.

 Also, when it comes to overall health, huge amounts of caffeine can still be dangerous.
 You have to keep in mind that it’s a stimulant and that consuming too much may cause jitteriness as well as sleep problems.
 The American Academy of Pediatrics definitely maintains that it should not be given to children.